Marketo/SilverStripe-UniversalErrorPage/README.md

-# SilverStripe Global Error Page Module
+# SilverStripe Universal Error Page Module

 ## Documentation

-This module is used to add Global error pages to a site or a collection sites.
+This module is used to add universal error pages to a site or a collection sites.
 You can use it to specify a path of where to find some standard error pages.
 These pages can be plain html which will output the raw html of the file or it can be a php file which it will just output the response from a php file.